-$$livesIn(h, p) \land marriedTo(h, w) \Rightarrow livesIn(w, p)$$
+$livesIn(h, p) \land marriedTo(h, w) \Rightarrow livesIn(w, p)$

 This rule captures the fact that, very often, the spouse of a person lives in the same place as the person.
 Finding such rules can serve four purposes: First, by applying such rules on the data, new facts can be derived that make the KB more complete.
 For example, if we know where Barack Obama lives, and if we know that Michelle Obama is his wife, then we can deduce (with high probability) where Michelle Obama lives.
 Second, such rules can identify potential errors in the knowledge base.
 If, for instance, the KB contains the statement that Michelle Obama lives in a completely different place, then maybe this statement is wrong.
 Third, the rules can be used for reasoning.
-Many reasoning approaches rely on other parties to provide rules (e.g., [32,36]).
+Many reasoning approaches rely on other parties to provide rules (e.g., [33,37]).
 Last, rules describing general regularities can help us understand the data better.
-We can, e.g., find out that countries often trade with countries speaking the same language, that marriage is a symmetric relationship, that musicians who influence each other often play the same instrument, and so on.
+We can, e.g., find out that countries often trade with countries speaking the same language, that marriage is a symmetric relationship, that musicians who influence each other often play the same instrument.

 The goal of this paper is to mine such rules from KBs.
-We focus on RDF-style KBs in the spirit of the Semantic Web, such as YAGO [39], Wikidata1, and DBpedia [5].
-These KBs provide binary relationships in the form of RDF triples [43].
+We focus on RDF-style KBs in the spirit of the Semantic Web, such as YAGO [40], Wikidata,1, and DBpedia [6].
+These KBs provide binary relationships in the form of RDF triples [44].
 Since RDF has only positive inference rules, these KBs contain only positive statements and no negations.
-Furthermore, they operate under the Open World Assumption (OWA).
+Furthermore, they operate under the open-world assumption (OWA).
 Under the OWA, a statement that is not contained in the KB is not necessarily false; it is just unknown.
-This is a crucial difference to many standard database settings that operate under the Closed World Assumption (CWA).
+This is a crucial difference to many standard database settings that operate under the closed-world assumption (CWA).
 Consider an example KB that does not contain the information that a particular person is married.
-Under the CWA we can conclude that the person is not married.
-Under the OWA, however, the person could be either married or single.
+Under the CWA, we can conclude that the person is not married or single.

-Mining rules from a data set is the central task of Inductive Logic Programming (ILP).
+Mining rules from a dataset is the central task of inductive logic programming (ILP).
 ILP approaches induce logical rules from ground facts.
 Yet, classical ILP systems cannot be applied to semantic KBs for two reasons: First, they usually require negative statements as counterexamples.
 Semantic KBs, however, usually do not contain negative statements.
-The semantics of RDF Schema are too weak to deduce negative evidence from the facts in a KB2.
-Because of the OWA, absent statements cannot serve as counter-evidence either.
+The semantics of RDF schema are too weak to deduce negative evidence from the facts in a KB.2 Because of the OWA, absent statements cannot serve as counterevidence either.
 Second, today's ILP systems are slow and cannot handle the huge amount of data that KBs provide.
 In our experiments, we ran state-of-the-art approaches on YAGO2 for a couple of days without obtaining any results.

-With the AMIE project [16], we have shown how to mine logical rules from KBs despite the absence of explicit counter-examples.
-The key technique was the Partial Completeness Assumption (PCA).
-It allowed AMIE to "guess" counterexamples for rules, and thus estimate their quality even under the OWA.
+With the AMIE project [17], we have shown how to mine logical rules from KBs despite the absence of explicit counterexamples.
+The key technique was the partial completeness assumption (PCA).
+It allowed AMIE to "guess" counterexamples for rules and thus estimate their quality even under the OWA.
 We have shown that our approach outperformed other rule mining systems both in terms of the quality and the quantity of the mined rules.
-AMIE could already run on KBs with up to one million statements - a size that was beyond the reach of any previous ILP-based rule mining system.
+AMIE could already run on KBs with up to one million statements-a size that was beyond the reach of any previous ILP-based rule mining system.
 AMIE achieved this without any need for parameter tuning or expert input.